jiajiexiao/SeqInfer/README.md

 SeqLearn is a Python package designed for learning from sequences.

 Initially focused on biological sequences such as DNA, RNA, and protein sequences, it provides essential tools and algorithms for handling sequence data.
 However, the package is designed to be easily expandable to accommodate other types of sequences, such as SMILE strings or time series.
+Relevant helper modules may be added in the future development.

 ## Table of Contents